 The court heard from Commander Richard Davis, who was then acting commander of the Border Force vessel HMC Vigilant.

-He said he sent a crew of four officers to board the yacht, but was not able to establish the credibility of the individual on board.
+He said he sent a crew of four officers to board the yacht, once it was alongside the harbour, but was not able to establish the credibility of the individual on board.

 When told via radio that Mr Woestenburg had climbed the mast and jumped, Cmdr Davis said he was “very shocked.”